I Choose You (Sara Bareilles song): Critical reception

 Mike Wass of Idolator described the production on the song as the most expansive of Bareilles's career, with its incorporation of "kooky staccato beats" and a "sprinkling of synths".

 Jason Lipshutz of Billboard described the song as "nimble", and stated that its "backing vocals, string plucks and soaring romantic declarations would make this a bid for future wedding playlists".

 Mesfin Fekadu of the Associated Press described the song as "a beautiful song about falling in love" which could "make anyone's irritating day better".

-Charts and certifications
+Charts

 "I Choose You" debuted at number 36 on the US Billboard Adult Top 40 chart for the week of March 1, 2014, and debuted at number 27 on the Billboard Adult Contemporary chart for the week of April 26, 2014.
 It has since reached the Top 20 on both charts.
 The song also debuted at its peak position of 81 on the US Billboard Hot 100 on May 24, 2014.